cmu-sei/crucible/docs/cite/index.md

 ### Scoring Models

 The following image shows the Scoring Models Administration Page.
-Here administrators can add, edit, and delete scoring models.
+Here, administrators can add, edit, and delete scoring models.

 ![Scoring Models Admin OE](../assets/img/scoringModelsAdmin.png)

 **Add a Scoring Model**

-Assuming that the users has been granted the appropriate permissions by the exercise administrator, follow these steps to add a Scoring Model.
+Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a Scoring Model.

 ![Add Scoring Model OE](../assets/img/addScoringModel.png)